tvrjuana/forecasting-air-pollution-beijing/README.md

 As mentioned above in the main notebook - `station_forecast_main.ipynb` I chose to explore further the following stations Changping, Dongsi, Huairou, and Wanliu.
 These stations were chosen based on their district's proximity to the city center.

 To prepare the data for a time series model I set the time columns - `year`, `month`, `day`, and `hour`  to a DateTime data type and set it as the index.
 I also resampled the dataframes to a weekly average.
-Before the resampling each dataframe ~35K observations, afterwards had 210.
+Before the resampling each dataframe they had ~35K observations each, afterwards had 210.

 ## Exploratory Data Analysis